Time To Pay: agreeing or rejecting Time To Pay: additional advice

-Businesses who are struggling to pay their tax liabilities can contact Business Link on 0845 600 9006 to get independent advice about managing their business through financial difficulty.
-They can also visit their website at http://www.businesslink.gov.uk.
+Businesses in England who are struggling to pay their tax liabilities can contact Business Support helpline on 0300 456 3565 to get independent advice about managing their business through financial difficulty.
+They can also visit their website at https://www.gov.uk/business-support-helpline.

 Another organisation is Business Debt Line; customers can visit their website at http://www.bdl.org.uk.

 Businesses in Scotland who are struggling to pay their tax liabilities can contact Business Gateway (Scotland) on 0300 013 4753 from 8am to 6pm, Monday to Friday, or visit their website at .